 25. Happy Thanksgiving!
 I wanted you to know how much I appreciate the skillful way in which you manage all our [digital marketing and social media business].
 An old dinosaur like me could never do what you do in terms of [building our reach, profile, and brand awareness].
 You are very appreciated.

 26. Much like Santa’s “naughty” and “nice” list, at this time of the year, I sit down and write my “thanksgiving” list.
-Your name immediately came to mind as a person who I am grateful to be working with every day.
+Your name immediately came to mind as a person with whom I am grateful to be working with every day.
 Please accept my thanks and warm wishes for a relaxing Thanksgiving.

 27. Thank you for always being there to organize my schedule, emails, travel, and the thousand other things you do to keep me on track at work.
 I am forever grateful to have you as my assistant.
 I look forward to seeing you again after the Thanksgiving holiday.